influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/api.md

   Empty retention policies map to the default retention policy.
 - `org`: In InfluxDB 1.x, there is no concept of organization.
 The `org` parameter is ignored and can be left empty.

+**Include the following HTTP header:**

+- `Authorization`: In InfluxDB 2.x uses [API Tokens](/influxdb/v2.0/security/tokens/)
+  to access the platform and all its capabilities.
+  InfluxDB v1.x uses a username and password combination when accessing the HTTP APIs.
+  Use the Token schema to provide your InfluxDB 1.x username and password separated by a colon (`:`).
+  For example: `Authorization: Token username:password`.

 In this example, the response will produce a list of all databases:

 ```bash